Degrees

 Incoming Cooperative Agreements

-Outgoing Cooperative Agreements
+Outgoing Cooperative AGreements

 Learning for Life

-Continuing Education/Extended Learning serves a diverse cross-section of District 502 residents through the Youth Academy, Adult Enrichment, Adult Education, Homeland Security Training Institute and Business Solutions units.
+Continuing Education/Extended Learning serves a diverse cross-section of District 502 residents through the Youth Academy, Adult Enrichment, Adult Education, Homeland Security Training Institute, and Business Solutions units.
 Continuing Education offerings begin at kindergarten and journey through every phase of life.
-The Youth Academy serves elementary, middle and high school students, Business Solutions serves employees and employers with professional development and career training and Adult Enrichment serves adults pursuing personal growth.
+The Youth Academy serves elementary, middle, and high school students; Business Solutions serves employees and employers with professional development and career training; and Adult Enrichment serves adults pursuing personal growth.
 Continuing Education seeks to connect the College to the larger community, introduce non-traditional students to expert faculty, support innovative teaching and learning, and enhance academic and career pathways through dynamic programs and services.
 Continuing Education brings value to community members of all ages, partnering with public and private sector organizations to positively contribute to regional economic development and the overall quality of life.